tshepang/blog/content/misc/favorite Pelican themes.rst

 Elegant_
 --------

-That it is the least static-like of all themes I've seen yet, this is the most innovative one I've seen yet.
-One of my favorite features the search feature, which got me excited.
+This the least static-like of all themes I've seen yet, making it the most innovative I've seen yet.
+The search feature, which sets it apart from its competitors, which got me excited.

 It has some issues though (`to be fixed at some point`__):